Mistakability: How we can promote a culture of innovation

 This workshop brings together a cross-section of industry and leading innovative educators to challenge the audience to reflect on how to 'learn from our mistakes' - or mistakability – during their everyday lives.

-Joining Professor Arvanitakis at the workshop is Western Sydney University student and NSW Premier's Woman of the Year Jen Armstrong, who escaped a violent domestic relationship and in the process created Beauty Bank (opens in a new window), a charity for women in need.
+Joining Professor Arvanitakis at the workshop is Western Sydney University student and NSW Premier's Woman of the Year Jen Armstrong, who created Beauty Bank (opens in a new window), a charity for women in need.

 Also at the workshop is social media expert Dr Gwyneth Howell from the School of Humanities and Communication Arts, whose theoretical model for media use and response during crises and disasters is internationally acclaimed.